mlkmhd/hekura/README.md

 raw-manifests:
   - sample-manifests/raw-manifests/
 ```
-your manifest files can be structured likes this:
+Your manifest files should be organized like this:
 ```commandline
 └── sample-manifests
     ├── helmfile